harshavardhan-hub/mobius-strip-model-harsha/README.md

 ## 🔷 Description

-This Python script models a Möbius strip using parametric equations.
+This Python script models a Mobius strip using parametric equations.
 It numerically estimates:

 - The **surface area** using cross product integration
 - The **edge length** by summing distances between edge points